Elicit's Research Agent

 Available agent templates

-Competitive landscapes — Map out and compare products, companies, or therapeutic approaches across the sources most relevant to your analysis.
+Competitive landscapes — Map out and compare ducts, companies, or therapeutic apaches across the sources most relevant to your analysis.

 Research landscapes — Understand the full scope of activity in a field: who's working on what, where the evidence is concentrated, and where the gaps are.